About me

 You can find my CV here.

-My research addresses the sustainability implications of the energy transition from an interdisciplinary perspective.
+My dissertation focused on the sustainability implications of the energy transition from an interdisciplinary perspective.
 Sustainability science often trancends disciplinary boundaries.
-Given that electric vehicle transition is a complex process that involves not only transportation system but also energy infrastructure and climate change, I embrace an interdisciplinary approach to integrate multiple fields of study including transportation science, economic philosophy, econometrics, and complexity science in my dissertation project.
-I draw on semi-structured qualitative interviews, quantitative surveys, and agent-based modeling approaches to conceptualize, measure and model sustainable transition to electric vehicles in Columbus, Ohio (USA).
+Given that electric vehicle transition is a complex process that involves not only transportation system but also energy infrastructure and climate change, I embraced an interdisciplinary approach to integrate multiple fields of study including transportation science, economic philosophy, econometrics, and complexity science in my dissertation project.
+I drew on semi-structured qualitative interviews, quantitative surveys, and agent-based modeling approaches to conceptualize, measure and model sustainable transition to electric vehicles in Columbus, Ohio (USA).

 Apart from my dissertation project, I studied sustainable transportation and urban development in the US context.
-I have published a new article with my advisor Huyen Le on the "Impacts of bicycle facilities on residential property values in 11 US cities" in the Journal of Transport Geography.
-I also completed a manuscript on the impacts of bicycle networks on bicycling in 12 US cities.
+I published on the economic impacts of bicycle infrastructure 11 US cities in the Journal of Transport Geography.
 Prior to joining The Ohio State University as a PhD student, I studied how Asian cities are different from North American and European contexts in an era of knowledge-based innovation and services in post-industrial cities at the University of Seoul in South Korea.
 I also worked with research scholars at the Marron Institute of Urban Management at New York University to develop a database with over 500 transit projects from more than 40 countries to understand the drivers of transit infrastructure costs on a global scale to give American cities a sustainable alternative to a future in thrall to gasoline vehicle use.

 News